 Term: 12 months

-Cost: Funded by grants/donations
+Cost: Funded by sponsors, grants and donations

 Application Deadline: Two weeks prior to program start